 Passing Physical Education PHED C1001-C1002 is a requirement for the degree.
 All students are also required to pass a swimming test or take beginning swimming for one term to fulfill the swimming requirement.
 Students may not register for more than one section of physical education each term.
-Students who fulfill the attendance participation requirements for the course will pass the course.
-Students who are absent more than the permissible number of times will be given a UW (unofficial withdrawal), unless they file a drop form with the Department of Physical Education by the official deadline to drop a course.
+Students who fulfill the attendance participation requirements for the course pass the course.
+Students who are absent more than the permissible number of times are given a mark of AR (administrative referral), unless they file a drop form with the Department of Physical Education by the official deadline to drop a course.